relativitydev/rsmf-validator-samples/README.md

 ## RSMF sample files

 A short walkthrough with invalid RSMF sample files is included in the Documentation directory.
 See RSMFValidatorSampleCode.pdf.

+## RSMF validator application

+An RSMF validator application is provided in the 'bin' directory.
+It will be used by the examples in RSMFValidatorSampleCode.pdf.
+It may also be used to validate RSMF files that are causing issues in production.
+It has a 'Save Error Report' feature that can be used to send information to Relativity support.
+Please be advised that the report may contain personal information, so it's best to scrub any PII from the report before sending it to Relativity.